A simple homemade sweet potato salad recipe that everyone will love!

-This is a perfect recipe to make for potlucks, barbecues, or any time you need an easy and colorful side dish to feed a crowd.
+This is a perfect salad for parties, potlucks, picnics, barbecues, or any time you need an easy and colorful side dish to feed a crowd.

-The recipe is super quick to throw together and calls for just a few basic ingredients that are readily available at most grocery stores.
+The healthy recipe is super quick to throw together and calls for just a few basic ingredients readily available at most regular grocery stores.

-It’s one of those no-fail healthy recipes great to have on hand for last-minute invites, and the dish can be vegan, soy free, gluten free, or easily adapted to fit Whole30 and paleo diets as well.
+It’s great to have on hand for last-minute invites, and the dish can be vegan, soy free, gluten free, added sugar free, or easily adapted to fit Whole30 and paleo diets as well.

-This healthy sweet potato salad was inspired by the first friend I ever made after moving into my apartment in Washington, D.C.
+This healthy sweet potato salad, with its delicious lime and garlic dressing, was inspired by the first friend I ever made after moving into my new apartment.

-She brought a similar salad to a potluck brunch I hosted a few years ago, and I fell completely in love with it.
+She brought a similar salad as an appetizer to a potluck brunch I hosted a few years ago, and I fell completely in love with the array of textures and flavors.

 I immediately asked for the recipe and have been making my own version ever since!